The cart is empty

 Simmered Chicken with Daikon Radish

-This truly simple, nourishing chicken dish is quintessential Japanese comfort food.
+This Simmered Chicken with Daikon Radish is a truly simple, nourishing chicken dish and is quintessential Japanese comfort food.
 It’s perfect to eat on days when you feel tired and run down, especially during chemo.

 Daikon radish is most often eaten raw in the USA, but in Japan it’s used in stews and soups.
 It becomes sweetly delicious when cooked.